Six of the best matches for Bacchus and other dry English white wines

 *poached or grilled salmon without a rich sauce.
 (Mayonnaise is fine.
 So is cucumber which is lovely with this style of wine)

-*light fish dishes like this celery risotto with Westcombe cheddar and smoked haddock I had at Pump House in Bristol a while back.
+*light fish dishes like the celery risotto with Westcombe cheddar and smoked haddock I had at Pump House in Bristol a while back.
 Simply pan-fried or grilled fish is perfect too.

 Got other ideas?
 Do email your favourite pairings to us at email@example.com.
 To subscribe to our free monthly newsletter and be eligible to enter our fabulous prize draws click here or to get notice of posts as soon as they're published click here.